crrmacarse/crrmacarse/README.md

 ## Hi there 👋, I'm Christian.
 Nice to meet you 😁

 My name is Christian Ryan R. Macarse.
-A Computer Science graduate who is currently working as a Senior Software Engineer at Cogitate.
+A Computer Science graduate and a proud resident of Iloilo in the Philippines.

 Interested to know more? check out my [portfolio](https://crrmacarse.github.io/) website!